 It is important to note once a cryptocurrency hard fork is successfully implemented, a rollback to the previous blockchain or system is no longer possible.

-More so, not every hard fork will lead to a split of a blockchain into two.
-In a situation where the community unanimously agrees to make the significant software upgrade, the old blockchain will simply be dropped and will die a natural death as members move on with the new code as envisaged with Ethreum migration to Ethereum (ETH) 2.0.
+More so, not every hard fork will lead to a blockchain split into two.
+When the community unanimously agrees to make the significant software upgrade, the old blockchain will be dropped and die a natural death as members move on with the new code envisaged with Ethereum migration to Ethereum (ETH) 2.0.

 What is a Cryptocurrency Soft Fork?